-Answer: Sexism is the discrimination against people, typically women, based solely on gender.
-Sexism can be evident in hiring practices, educational opportunities, and even subconscious attitudes.
-In Old Testament times, sexism was the accepted social norm in most civilizations.
-Women were considered second-class citizens and in some cultures were treated like slaves to be owned by their husbands.
-Since in some passages the Bible does not challenge those norms, we may wonder if the Bible supports sexism.
-What should be a Christian’s response?
+Sexism is discrimination against people, typically women, based solely on gender.
+Sexism can influence hiring practices, educational opportunities, social standing, and one’s mental well-being.
+In ancient times, sexism was the accepted social norm in most civilizations.
+Women were considered second-class citizens and in some cultures were treated like slaves by their husbands.
+Since the Bible records historical facts and does not always challenge the prevailing social norms, some wonder if the Bible supports sexist attitudes.
+What is the Bible’s position on sexism?

-To best understand what the Bible teaches about the God-ordained roles of men and women, we need to first differentiate between sexism and the respect for natural gender differences.
-In the 21st century, the backlash against sexism has gone to the other extreme.
-Rather than settle for gender equality in the business and social arenas, activists push for the obliteration of any reference to gender differences.
-Recently, it has become politically incorrect to even acknowledge biological gender differences, to the extent that we can supposedly choose whatever gender (or none) we feel at the moment.
-However, simple recognition of the physical, emotional, and psychological differences between the sexes is not sexism.
-Agreeing with God’s designated gender roles in marriage and the church is not sexism.
-So, for the purposes of this article, we will define sexism as “the unfair and unwarranted treatment of a person based solely on that person’s biologically assigned gender.”
+We need to first differentiate between sexism and respect for natural gender differences.
+The recognition that God created men and women in a complementary fashion is not sexism; neither is the acknowledgement of physical, emotional, and psychological differences between the sexes.
+Further, accepting God’s designated gender roles in marriage and the church is not sexism.
+So, for the purposes of this article, we will define sexism as “the unfair and unwarranted treatment of a person based solely on that person’s biological gender.”

 Laying the foundation for any discussion on sexism and the Bible should be Genesis 1:27: “God created mankind in his own image, in the image of God he created them; male and female he created them.”
 From the very beginning, we are told that God created both men and women in His own image.
 By virtue of their creation, men and women have equal value, equal worth, and equal dignity.
 In Genesis 3, Adam and Eve fell into sin, and that has messed everything up.